hsrasheed/projects/setup/SETUP-linux.md

 ### Part 2: Install Cursor

+A word about Cursor: it's a cool product, but it's not to everyone's liking.
+It can also have a habit of being flakey with the AI recommendations.
+As student Alireza points out, you can use VS Code (or any IDE) in its place if you prefer.
+Cursor itself is built from VS Code and everything on this course will work fine in either.

 1. Visit cursor at https://www.cursor.com/
 2. Click Sign In on the top right, then Sign Up, to create your account
 3. Download and follow its instructions to install and open Cursor